2024 Board Elections

 A few sources of information have been used to create this website:

 The San Mateo County Elections Office website, with the calendar of events for the November election and 2022 Candidate Guide.
+Although the 2024 guide is not available yet, the timelines are generally similar.

 The RCSD Board Meetings Minutes and Agendas, defining the exact map for the Trustee Areas (with corresponding approval vote).
 At the time of writing, the County had not received the updated map from the District yet.